Energetically modified cement: Net thermodynamic effect of HEBM

+Resulting crystalline disorder

 Where the crystal disordering is low, $\Delta S$ is very small (if not negligible).
 In contrast, in highly deformed and disordered crystals, the values of $\Delta S$ can have a significant impact on the rendered Gibbs free energy.

 Leaving aside the heat generated during the process on account of friction etc. occasioned during the activation process, the excess Gibbs free energy retained in the activated material can be justified as being due to two changes, namely an increase in ($\Iota$) specific surface area; and ($\Iota$$\Iota$) defect structure.
 In successful HEBM processes such as EMC Activation: